 Second, unlike the freely-printed euro, Mahathir’s unified currency would be pegged to gold, much in the same manner as the U.S. dollar once was.
 According to Kitco, this would not only offer unparalleled stability in regards to trade in the region, but also prevent currency manipulation, which is only possible with free-flowing, untethered currencies.
 The latter is something that Mahathir has long criticized, as he places the blame for the 1997 Asian financial crisis on the institution of fiat.

 “The situation in the world is not stable.
 We see conflicts everywhere … There is a confrontation between America and China.
 We are all affected even though we are not part of the contestants,” Mahathir said at the Nikkei Future of Asia conference in Tokyo.
-“Currency trading is not something that is healthy because it is not about the performance of countries but about manipulation.”safe haven, silver, us dollar
+“Currency trading is not something that is healthy because it is not about the performance of countries but about manipulation.”Featured, safe haven, silver, us dollar